mahdifal/mahdifal/README.md

 <p align="center">
   <em>
-    This is ME, Mahdi, I am a software engineer with more than 4 years of technical background.
-I have been working as a Front End Developer with industry experience building websites, web applications and Mobile Apps I specialize in JavaScript and have professional experience working with React.
-I also have experience with React Native, Node JS, Next JS, Redux.
+    This is ME, Mahdi, I am a software engineer with more than 5 years of technical background.
+I have been working as a Front End Developer with industry experience building websites, web applications, and Mobile Apps I specialize in JavaScript and have professional experience working with React.
+I also have experience with React Native, Node JS, Next JS, and Redux.
 I’m eager about Javascript technology and Interested in full-stack web development.
-I've excellent communication, staff trainer, management ability and demonstrated a history of working in software companies.
+I've excellent communication, staff trainer, and management ability and demonstrated a history of working in software companies.
 Strong engineering professional with a Bachelor's Degree in Technology Engineering Semester from the University of Applied Science and Technology.
   </em>
   <br>
-  I'm always open to taking up new challenges, helping me improve myself and moving forward.
+  I'm always open to taking up new challenges, helping me improve myself, and moving forward.
 </p>

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;**_Talking about Personal Stuffs..._**